King William County Public Schools

 King William County Public Schools is a school division that serves students in King William County, Virginia.

 It includes all areas of King William County except for areas in the town limits of West Point.

 History

 The first Superintendent of Schools in King William County was Mr. R.L.
 Williams, who was appointed to the post in September 1870 by Governor Gilbert Carlton Walker.
 The present King William High School building was erected in 1925.
 Previously, it was known as the Central High School and located at Sharon Church.

+NFL running back Demond Claiborne graduated from King William County High School.

 Schools

 There are four schools in King William County Public Schools.